 It causes damage to blood vessels throughout the body.
 This results in widespread haemorrhages, which may be seen in live pigs as blotching and discolouration of the skin, particularly of the extremities.
 There are several different strains of classical swine fever.

 What is the possible impact of the disease?

 CSF, if left unchecked, could cause severe economic losses to the industry, which may have an impact on rural society.
 An outbreak of disease would result in severe restrictions on the movement of animals and the export of live pigs and pig products.
 From a welfare perspective, severe forms of the disease cause significant animal suffering.

 Affected pigs may show any of a wide range of clinical signs, reflecting the fact that the virus affects most organs and systems.

-In outdoor breeding-herds, or in cases of less severe forms of the infection, affected pigs may show very little apparent illness but may experience abortion, reduced litter size or the birth of weak or trembling piglets.
-A few pigs at a time may lose their appetite.
-As they recover, other pigs become affected.
-They may have runny or 'sticky' eyes or diarrhoea.
-The herd is likely to suffer an increase in breeding problems such as abortions, the birth of mummified or stillborn piglets, or congenital tremor.
+The herd is likely to suffer an increase in breeding problems such as reduced litter size, abortions, the birth of mummified or stillborn piglets, or congenital tremor.
 Mortality is ultimately likely to increase, particularly with pre-weaning piglets.

 The premises where disease is confirmed will be referred to as the infected premises and will be put under restriction so no animals, carcases, equipment or any other thing can move on or off except under the authority of a licence issued by a veterinary inspector.
 An approved disinfectant must be used to disinfect footwear, clothing and vehicles before entering or leaving the premises.
 Restrictions on spreading pig manure and slurry will also apply.